-FacetWP allows you to create custom listing templates via its layout builder.
-You can add the template shortcode to any page to display the custom listing.
+FacetWP allows you to create custom listing templates via its in-built Listing Builder.
+You can then add the template shortcode to any page to display the custom listing.

-In our example, we created a custom product page and added the template shortcode to it.
-You can create a template to list posts, pages, or custom post types.
+In our example, we created a custom products page and added the template shortcode to it.
+You can also create a template to list posts, pages, or custom post types.

 - Edit the page.
-In the Language box, click the plus icon corresponding to the language you want to translate your page into.
-This takes you to the Advanced Translation Editor (ATE) screen.
+In the Language box, click the plus icon next to the language you want to translate your page into.

-With FacetWP, you can create custom filters (facets) and add them to a listing page.
-In our example, we created a product category filter and added it to the custom shop page.
+In the example below, we created a product category filter and added it to our custom products page.

-Here is the translated filter on the front-end:
+Here is our translated product category filter on the front-end: